Agusan del Sur

-Agusan del Sur, officially the Province of Agusan del Sur (Habagatang Agusan; Butuanon: Probinsya hong Agusan del Sur; Lalawigan ng Agusan del Sur), is a province in Caraga region, Mindanao, Philippines.
+Agusan del Sur, officially the Province of Agusan del Sur (Habagatang Agusan; Butuanon: Probinsya hong Agusan del Sur; Lalawigan ng Agusan del Sur), is a landlocked province in Caraga region, Mindanao, Philippines.
 Its capital is the municipality of Prosperidad.
 It is bordered on the northwest by Agusan del Norte and Misamis Oriental; east by Surigao del Sur; southeast by Davao Oriental; mid-south by Davao de Oro; southwest by Davao del Norte and, mid-west by Bukidnon.
-It is the fourth largest province in the country in terms of area.
+It is the fourth largest province in the country in terms of area, with the size of 3,856 sq miles.

+Agusan del Sur is the largest and the only landlocked province in the CARAGA region.
+Bayugan is the only city and it is also the most populous city in the province.

 Etymology

 Agusan derives its name from the Agusan word agasan, meaning "where the water flows", referring to the Agusan River that splits the land and meanders south to north in a 250 km rush to Butuan Bay.
 It is third largest river in the country and served as highway for the Spanish colonizers in gaining access to inner northeastern Mindanao.